willdurand-edu/php-slides/src/2/04_symfony2_dependency_injection.md

 ### Container Extensions

-A service container extension is a PHP class to accomplish two things:
+A **service container extension** is a PHP class to accomplish two things:

-* import all service container resources needed to configure the services for the bundle;
+* **import** all service container resources needed to configure the services for the bundle;
-* provide semantic, straightforward configuration so that the bundle can be configured without interacting with the flat parameters of the bundle's service container configuration.
+* **provide semantic**, straightforward **configuration** so that the bundle can be configured without interacting with the flat parameters of the bundle's service container configuration.

 ---